top of page

 Explore the Erg Chebbi dunes

-Sprawling to the east of Merzouga, the Erg Chebbi dunes are the highest and most expansive sand dunes in Morocco.
-Formed over centuries by the relentless winds sweeping across the Sahara Desert, these undulating hills of golden sand are a sight to behold, whether you’re viewing them from the rooftop of your Merzouga riad or immersed within them.
+Sprawling to the east of Merzouga, the Erg Chebbi are the highest and most expansive dunes in Morocco.
+Formed over centuries by winds sweeping across the Sahara, these undulating hills of golden sand are a sight to behold, whether you’re viewing them from the rooftop of a Merzouga riad or immersed within them on a guided camel trek.

 It’s also possible to simply walk up the nearest dune from your Merzouga riad or kasbah hotel, with the hike to the top taking less than an hour.
 Head off in the late afternoon to time your arrival for the sunset - it’s an experience you’ll never forget!